At

 open spaces dedicated to open laptops and legal pads.
 The hoop stanchions

-aren’t the clean black and white to match the court and have “Barclays Center ” written vertically on the
+aren’t the clean black and white to match the court and have “Barclays Center

 The team